 New York Adirondacks

-The six-mile hike up Black Mountain may be strenuous, but the rewards are plentiful: views of the entire northern portion of Lake George, access to one of the few remaining fire towers in the Adirondacks, and crystal-clear waters of Lapland Pond for cooling off.
+The seven-mile hike up Black Mountain may be strenuous, but the rewards are plentiful: views of the entire northern portion of Lake George, access to one of the few remaining fire towers in the Adirondacks, and crystal-clear waters of Lapland Pond for cooling off.

 Where to Stay The Sagamore Resort